PIRomanCod/DS_Team_Project/README.md

 # DS_Team_Project
 Hello we are one of the best DS developers Team at GoIT DS_9 flow.

-"AI Docs Analyzer" allows users to easily access advanced technologies for processing and analyzing text information using modern methods of artificial intelligence.
+"AI Docs Researcher" allows users to easily access advanced technologies for processing and analyzing text information using modern methods of artificial intelligence.

 The main functionality of the project includes: